GamesCreed

 That choice is stronger with creative leadership.
 Clint Hocking is working on the project.
 He is a director who is known for creating drama through systems rather than giving players power.
 His work on Far Cry 2 put more emphasis on immersion, impact, and fragility than on spectacle.

-Reports from Tom Henderson say that Hexe follows that way of thinking.
+Reports from Tom Henderson say that Codename Hexe follows that way of thinking.
 People say the game is more focused and linear, and it takes ideas from early Assassin’s Creed games while adopting a much darker tone based on survival rather than control.

 The setting makes that change stronger.
-It is said that Hexe takes place in Central Europe in the 1600s, during the Holy Roman Empire’s witch trials.
+It is said that Codename Hexe takes place in Central Europe in the 1600s, during the Holy Roman Empire’s witch trials.
 During this time, there was fear, anxiety, and violence in institutions.
 The main character is a female spy with the code name Elsa.
-She is said to use stealth and manipulating her surroundings instead of physical force.
+She is said to use stealth and manipulate her surroundings instead of physical force.
 One reported mechanic involves taking over animals to distract enemies, which is a choice that puts more emphasis on avoiding and being desperate than on power fantasy.

 Assassin's Creed Mirage